RequestNetwork/requestNetwork/packages/docs/docs/guides/7-request storage subgraph/0-subgraph-info-storage.md

 Request has a GraphQL API Endpoint hosted by [The Graph](https://thegraph.com/docs/about/introduction#what-the-graph-is) called a subgraph for indexing and organizing data from the Request smart contracts.

-Request leverages the [Graph Protocol](https://thegraph.com) to simplify the process of making meaningful applications using the Request Smart Contracts and associated data.

 This subgraph not deployed on TheGraph network, but on a private node.
 Below is documentation on how to run.